 - The Zoned Support means that each mattress is firmer toward the middle of the mattress.
-Because of this, it should feel firmer when you are on your back and stomach and softer when you are on your side.
+Because of this, each mattress should feel firmer when you are on your back and stomach and softer when you are on your side.

 - The coils are also more supportive than the polyfoam you find in the Casper.
 This makes the Hybrid a better fit for heavier people and those who have extra support needs.

 - The construction of the Hybrid should make it a more durable mattress.
 It costs a bit more than the Casper, but it should be a better long-term investment.

 The mattresses are very similar in terms of firmness.
 They both feel like a 6/10, or a bit softer than average.

 That said, both mattresses feature Zoned Support and will feel firmer toward the center of the mattress.
 This means each mattress will feel firmer when you are back sleeping and stomach sleeping but softer when you are on your side.